 1/2 cup ( g) toasted sunflower seeds

-- Add the brown rice for about 25 minutes.
+- Add the brown rice and gently simmer for another 25 minutes.

 - Add the barley and cook another 20 minutes, until all the grains are tender.
 The wheat berries and the brown rice should start to split.
-Drain.
+Drain any excess water from the pot right away, otherwise the grains will continue to take on water.

 - In large bowl, whisk together oil, soy sauce, lemon juice, mustard, garlic, salt and pepper.
 Add wheat berries, brown rice, barley, green onions, red pepper and raisins.
 Toss to combine.
 Stir in hazelnuts and sunflower seeds.